World Cup champion Argentina returns home to a jubilant Buenos Aires – KION546

 The air was filled with cheers as the crowd sang and danced; the players, standing on the open top deck, waved to their adoring supporters.

-Hundreds of thousands of fans are expected to line the streets of the capital later on Tuesday for the team’s victory parade following their thrilling penalty shootout victory over France in Qatar on Sunday.
-Tuesday has been declared a national holiday in celebration.
+Hundreds of thousands of fans are expected to line the streets of the capital later on Tuesday, which has been declared a national holiday, for the team’s victory parade following their thrilling penalty shootout victory over France in Qatar on Sunday.

 The team will first spend the night at the Argentine Football Association’s training ground, according to state media agency Télam.